sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 mean test IOU:  0.8218275476316186
 ```
 ![unet](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/UNET_v2_evaluate.png)
+> (Figure 24: unet model evaluation, in this figure each column belongs to a different group in the data, the first row is the image, the second row is the image truth mask, the third row is the model projection before thresholding the fourth row is the binarization of the projection and the last row is the sample iou)

 Unet got a highest average IoU score of 0.825.

 | technique   | Mean IoU |